vitogit/pgn-tactics-generator/README.md

 It's based on the great  (https://github.com/clarkerubber/Python-Puzzle-Creator)[https://github.com/clarkerubber/Python-Puzzle-Creator] by @clarkerubber

 Things that I changed:
-- Use a local pgn file
+- Use a local pgn file with games as a source.
-- Write results to a file called tactics.json
+- Write results to a file called tactics.pgn
-- Engine depth to 6 (from nodes=3500000), because it took a lot of time to analyze. (probably this could be a param)
+- Engine depth to 8 (from nodes=3500000), because it took a lot of time to analyze. (probably this could be a param)
 - chess.pop_count to chess.popcount because it was failing

 ## Installation